 Wisdom is the ability to apply one’s knowledge correctly.
-It’s knowing when, how and where to say or do something.
+It knows when, how, and where to say or do something.
 Knowledge is the collection of information in one’s mind.
 Wisdom is the ability to take that information and properly apply it.

 How Islam Relates to Wisdom?